 Which businesses can’t benefit from SEO?

-Despite its potential to being effective for almost all businesses, SEO may not be the right digital marketing strategy for some types of businesses.
+Despite the importance of SEO for almost all businesses, SEO may not be the right digital marketing strategy for some types of businesses.
 Here are some of them:

 Businesses offering New Products or Services

-People can’t search for new products or services if they don’t know what it is.
+People can’t search for new products or services on the search engine results page if they don’t know what it is.
 A user would not have known to search for ride-hailing services or carpooling if they didn’t know what they were.
 SEO optimizes the ranking of a web page for existing searches that are already taking place.

 In such cases, the most important thing is to create awareness first.
 A brand may rely on paid advertising on social media platforms in the beginning and turn to SEO later on when their product or service has become more established and there are more organic searches.